Vaccination is mandatory

 B

-Nicaragua malaria risk throughout the
+Nicaragua malaria risk throughout

-in Madriz, Carazo and Masaya,
+is less in Madriz, Carazo and Masaya,

 3